award

 1. Lost wages or income: If you had to take time off work due to the harassment, you may be able to recover lost wages.

-2. Lost income: if you had to quit and leave your workplace because of the harassment, you could receive lost income.
+2. Lost income: If you had to quit and leave your workplace because of the harassment, you could receive lost income.

 3. Emotional distress: This is one of the most important types of compensation.
 Harassment can impact on your emotional well-being, causing distress, anxiety, and depression.